rtrppl/orgrr/readme.md

 - Is that all?

 No. I also wanted to learn more elisp.
 A small project like this seemed to be a good way to start.
-I'm still amazed that only about 1650 lines of code (Decemver 2024) are necessary to write a note-taking system that is not too far off from Denote or org-roam.
+I'm still amazed that only about 1650 lines of code (December 2024) are necessary to write a note-taking system that is not too far off from Denote or org-roam.
 I use very few external libraries and no common lisp.
 This should make the code really easy to understand even for those just getting started with elisp.

 That this thing works, provides me with independence from note-taking trends or specific operating systems, which is one of the reasons I don't see myself stopping to work on this project anytime soon.